Open Korean Corpora: A Practical Report: Open Datasets

-\paragraph{Pansori-TED$\times$KR [inter, acad, rd/mod-x]} \citet{choi2018pansori} is an ASR dataset obtained by extracting the voices of Korean speakers from Pansori (Korean traditional song in colloquial style) and TED videos, with the transcription augmented\footnote{\url{https://github.com/yc9701/pansori-tedxkr-corpus}}.
+\paragraph{Pansori-TED$\times$KR (2018)} \texttt{ [int'l, academic, rd/mod-x]} \\\citet{choi2018pansori} is an ASR dataset obtained by extracting the voices of Korean speakers from Pansori (Korean traditional song in colloquial style) and TED videos, with the transcription augmented\footnote{\url{https://github.com/yc9701/pansori-tedxkr-corpus}}.
 The total reaches 3 hours, but it incorporates unique phonations that are not viable in other datasets.

-\paragraph{ProSem [inter, com, rd]} \citet{cho2019prosody} is a spoken language understanding corpus for syntactic ambiguity resolution in Korean, classifying spoken utterances into 7 speech acts\footnote{\url{https://github.com/warnikchow/prosem}}.
+\paragraph{ProSem (2019)} \texttt{ [int'l, all, rd]} \\ \citet{cho2019prosody} is a spoken language understanding corpus for syntactic ambiguity resolution in Korean, classifying spoken utterances into 7 speech acts\footnote{\url{https://github.com/warnikchow/prosem}}.
 For about 7,100 utterances recorded by two speakers, namely a male and a female, the ground truth text and label are annotated along with the English translation.